thejimbirch/catsinmyyard/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 = News =

-*New* in version 3.2:
+*New* in version 3.3:

-* Initial support for Custom Post Types
+* Initial support for Performance Mode

 = Reference =

+Previously known as "Really simple Facebook Twitter share buttons".

 For more info on this plugin: [www.whiletrue.it](http://www.whiletrue.it/really-simple-share-wordpress-plugin/ "www.whiletrue.it")

 Do you like this plugin?
 Give a chance to our other works: